 The Waterton Shoreline Cruise takes you on a scenic cruise from Waterton Village to Goat Haunt, in Glacier National Park, Montana, aboard the M. V. International.
 The vessel is comfortably arranged with outdoor and indoor seating and has been in service since 1927, with only two exceptions.
 One year, during WWII, the boat was docked due to the gasoline rationing and in 1954, the boathouse collapsed and the International sustained some damages.

-Our cruise was manned by three crewmen, including a captain with over 25 years experience, and we were entertained and educated by one of the crew members along the way.
+Our cruise was manned by three crewmen, including a captain with over 25 years of experience, and we were entertained and educated by one of the crew members along the way.
 It was clear that our guide, who grew up in Waterton, loved the area.
 He spoke with light-hearted warmth and passion, giving us a wealth of information about the park.

 Things to know: There are no bathroom facilities aboard the International and it’s nearly an hour to facilities at Goat Haunt.
 So, you know, plan accordingly.